Ranjeev Puri: Political career

 Puri worked on Barack Obama's presidential campaign.
 Since 2013, Puri worked in business development for Fiat-Chrysler.
 Puri is affiliated with the Michigan Indian American Democratic Caucus.

 Puri was endorsed by the then-incumbent state representative Kristy Pagan when he ran in the primary for the Michigan House of Representatives seat representing the 21st district.
 On August 4, 2020, Puri won this primary.
 On November 3, 2020, Puri won the general election for this seat, assumed office on January 1, 2021.
 With his victory, Puri became the youngest Asian-American elected to the Michigan Legislature, and the first ever Sikh-American elected in Michigan's legislative history.

 Upon starting his second term in the Michigan House in January 2023, Puri was selected by his colleagues and Democratic Leadership to serve as House Majority Whip for the 2023-2024 legislative term, Puri was also appointed as Chair of the Appropriations subcommittee on Transportation.
 As Chair, Puri has been vocal about the need to modernize Michigan's infrastructure to prepare for robust public transit and mobility options.

 In 2023, Puri made national headlines with his statement in response to the Michigan State University shooting.
 Puri is an advocate for gun reform, and has spoken of his own personal experience with gun violence as his family's former place of worship fell victim to a white supremacist mass shooter in the Oak Creek Sikh Gurudwara shooting in 2012.

 In November 2023, Puri was awarded the 2023 Council of State Government (CSG) 20 Under 40 Leadership Award.
 Puri spearheaded work in the historic gun reforms of Michigan and nation leading clean energy reforms earning him distinction amongst his peers.

 In 2024, he sponsored legislation to take away the ability of homeowners associations to block homeowners from putting in place energy efficiency structures on their houses, such as solar panels and home electric vehicle chargers.
 The bill passed the Michigan state legislatures on party lines before being signed into law by Governor Gretchen Whitmer.

 He was reelected in 2024.
 On November 7, 2024, Puri was elected by his Democratic colleagues to serve as House Democratic Leader for the 2025-2026 term in the 103rd Michigan Legislature.
 Upon winning his election as Democratic Leader, Puri is regarded as the highest ranking Asian-American, Indian-American and Sikh-American elected official in state legislative politics in the entire country.

-In December 2024, Puri was selected for the Energy & Environment Innovation Fellowship hosted by Future Caucus, a bipartisan cohort for legislators concerned with climate change, energy policy, and environmental justice.

 Personal life

 Puri resides in Canton, Michigan.
-Puri is married and has three children.
+Puri is married and has four children.
 Puri is of Punjabi descent and is Sikh.